HBica05/Self-Improvement-Techniques/README.me.md

     ![alt text](image-11.png)

     when clicked redirects to the About page.

+- From the `About page`, I clicked on the Home navigation link and it redirected to the correct home page section.
+- I clicked on the book favicon and it redirected to the correct homepage section.

 ### HTML Validation
 * Home Page: No errors found using the [W3C HTML Validator](https://validator.w3.org/nu/#file)